What Is Dermatomyositis?

-Dermatomyositis affects muscles and the tissues around them.
+Dermatomyositis is an autoimmune disorder.
+It affects the skin and muscle.
 It also impacts blood vessels.
-This condition causes weakness and a skin rash.
+This condition causes muscle weakness and a skin rash.
 Most people who get it are between the ages of 60 and 80.
 Twice as many women get it as men.

-Doctors aren’t exactly sure.
+Doctors aren’t exactly sure what causes it.
 It may come from a gene or be triggered by your environment, or both.

 It acts mostly like an autoimmune disorder.
 That means your body mistakes its own tissues as the enemy and attacks itself.
 When you have dermatomyositis, your immune system goes after the blood vessels inside your muscles and the connective tissues in your skin.